Bruna dels Pirineus: Use and management

 The Bruna dels Pirineus, like the Braunvieh, was initially a triple-purpose breed, used as a draught animal and for milk and meat production.
-It later became dual-purpose, for meat and dairy use, and more recently has become predominantly a meat breed.
+It later became dual-purpose, for meat and dairy use, and then became predominantly a meat breed.
 It constitutes about 80% of the beef herd of Catalonia.

 Management is generally extensive, with transhumance from the valleys to higher mountain pasture in the summer months.